vegaprotocol/documentation/docs/concepts/vega-chain/validator-scores-and-rewards.md

 ## Validator metric-based rewards
 There may be extra rewards to consensus and standby validators, if the [rewards](../trading-on-vega/fees-rewards.md#how-to-fund-rewards) are funded.
 These rewards are based on validators' ranking scores.

-A share of these rewards also goes to the validator's nominators, just as standard staking rewards do.